swedish-council-for-higher-education/sonar-pr-gerrit-plugin/README.md

 # sonar-pr-gerrit-plugin

-This is **WIP!**

-A Sonar plugin that performs a Gerrit vote on a Pull Request analysis.
-The plugin simply vote -1 or 1 depending on if the Sonar Quality gate was passed or failed. **Note** that the plugin only performs the Gerrit vote.
-Any issues found by Sonar is not added as comments in Gerrit, instead a link to the sonar pull request is provided in the Gerrit comment.
+SonarQube plugin that posts Gerrit votes depending on the Pull Request analysis result.
+The plugin simply vote -1 or 1 depending on if the Sonar Quality gate was passed or failed. **Note** the plugin only posts the Gerrit vote.
+Any issues found by Sonar is not added as comments in Gerrit, instead a link to the sonar pull request is provided in the Gerrit review message.
 The plugin requires a SonarQube™ plan with the Pull Request feature.

 ## Installation